alexzel/iomem/README.md

 ### VERSION

-`version(): {<hostname>: <version>, ...}` - get Memcached version string by a server hostname.
+`version(): {<hostname>: <version>, ...}` - get Memcached version string from all servers and return `hostname => version` object.

 ### APPEND AND PREPEND

-Append and prepend commands either append or prepend a string value to the existing value stored by a key.
+Append and prepend commands either append or prepend a string value to an existing value stored by a key.

 #### Append methods